kruyvanna/react-native-map-coordinate-picker/README.md

 ## Props

-dragging: string (required) // when true, the marker is pushed up with animation
+dragging: boolean (required) // when true, the marker is pushed up with animation

 icon: ImageSourcePropType (optional) // custom marker icon